rjframe/upim/README.md

 uPIM is currently early-stage software.
-I am already using the note format for all my documents (knowledge base, recipes, contacts, etc.) but there is a lot of work still to do before most people will find any use from it.
+I am already using the note format for all my documents (knowledge base, recipes, contacts, etc.) but there is a lot of work still to do before most people will find much use from it.

 The official repository for uPIM is on SourceHut at [https://git.sr.ht/~rjframe/upim](https://git.sr.ht/~rjframe/upim), with a